Editors Roles

 • Supervise the editing of manuscripts for every issue with an appreciation for scientific writing and format conventions.

-• Supervise the peer-review process.
+• Supervise the peer-review and review revision process.

 • Suggesting modifications to decorate the content material exceptional of the journal.